MaimonLab/corrosiff-python/README.md

 tests that are specific to the `corrosiffpy` module and actually test functionality instead of just comparing the `C++` backend.
 Note that these tests require `pytest` and `siffpy`, so you'll need to install the `test` optional dependencies.

+They are far from exhaustive and do not test every possible error condition, nor do they test corrupt files (yet).